HiAS7/The-Sauce-Book-Online/_classes/Paladin.md

 On a failed save, a creature becomes frightened of you for 1 minute.
-The frightened creature can repeat this saving throw at the end of each of its turns, ending the effect on itself on a success.\
+The frightened creature can repeat this saving throw at the end of each of its turns, ending the effect on itself on a success.<br/>
 **Guided Strike.** You can use your Channel Divinity to strike with supernatural accuracy.
 When you make an attack roll, you can use your Channel Divinity to gain a +10 bonus to the roll.
 You make this choice after you see